• Skip to primary navigation

 Cocoa powder is also darker in color and has a more granular texture than chocolate.

-For these reasons, it is often used as a substitute for bittersweet chocolate.
+For these reasons, it is often used as a substitute for bittersweet chocolate - alternatives and ratios are detailed in cocoa powder substitute recommendations.

 When substituting cocoa powder for bittersweet chocolate, it is important to use one part cocoa powder to three parts sugar.